thinkjs/www.thinkjs.org/view/en/doc/2.0/index.md

 #### Support call command to run cron job

-`Action` method can be responsed by user's request, it also support request in terminal.
-With this feature, we can excute cron job easily.
+`Action` method can be response by user's request, it also support request in terminal.
+With this feature, we can execute cron job easily.

 #### Hook and Middleware

-ThinkJS support Hook and Middleware, they can handle request flexability.
+ThinkJS supports Hook and Middleware, they can handle request flexibility.

 #### Detailed log